 Jenny is a big fan of ink on paper, and used to make her own books as a child.
-Her first job-at 16-was proofreading articles for publication, and she has been involved in the publishing and graphic design field ever since, as a professional.
-Since 1990 she has been the Publication Director for Hebron Academy, and also freelances, designing everything from theater programs to newsletters, circulars, ads, and magazines.
+Her first job (at 16) was proofreading articles for publication, and she has been involved in the publishing and graphic design field ever since, as a professional.
+For nearly 25 years she worked at Hebron Academy as publications director for Hebron Academy.
+In 2013 she became a full time freelancer, designing everything from theater programs to newsletters, circulars, ads, and magazines.

 She is an avid sailor, active in the local community theater group, and camps all over Maine in the summer.
-She and her husband Russ live in South Paris, Maine, with Nugget, their Australian cattle dog.
+She and her husband Russ live in South Paris, Maine, with Burnum, their third Australian cattle dog.

 Sharon grew up in Florida, riding in the horse industry, and her love of horses led to her first art sales as a teenager -- portraits of show horses.
 Her study of wildlife led to more sales, from private commissions to businesses, including air-brush murals on show vans and motorcycles, screen-printed art on garments, company logos, mugs and steins, horse and gun dog training books, and numerous outdoor magazines.
 Her favorite work is doing ADC and fur trapping illustrations because the illustrations depict real wildlife behaviors and animals that other clients don’t allow in such stark clarity.
 Her pen and ink furbearer and “varmint” illustrations look like they could walk off the page.

 Sharon enjoys her passion of horsemanship, and large-caliber rifle shooting at targets and long range.